Paris: Le Défenseur du Temps, an astonishing automaton clock in the Horloge district of Paris

 The Palais de Tokyo and Lafayette Anticipations are hosting an exhibition by Cyprien Gaillard, HUMPTY\DUMPTY, from October 19, 2022 to January 8, 2023.
 An artistic project exhibited simultaneously in two different venues.
 [Read more]

-The work was reinstalled in its original location in its neighborhood just after the exhibition, on February 6, 2023.
-It is now back in operation, and is giving the heart of the neighborhood a new lease on life.
-The opportunity to rediscover this curious work, and to preserve its memory!
-Let's go for a walk, friends?
+The work of art was reinstalled in its original location in the district immediately after the exhibition, on February 6, 2023.
+It is now back in operation, bringing a new lease of life to the heart of the district.
+An opportunity to rediscover this curious work of art, and to preserve its memory!
+Shall we drop in for a visit, folks?

 Practical information